chronoxor/FastBinaryEncoding/README.md

 ### C#
 * JSON protocol is implemented using [Json.NET](https://www.newtonsoft.com/json) library.
 Therefore its package should be imported using NuGet;
-* Fast JSON serrialization libraty is also available - [Utf8Json ](https://github.com/neuecc/Utf8Json).
+* Fast JSON serialization libraty is also available - [Utf8Json ](https://github.com/neuecc/Utf8Json).
   If you want to try it, you should import is with NuGet and build domain model with 'UTF8JSON' definition;